Impact of carbohydrate consumption on performance

 - Harder to recover: no energy left for later in the day or for the next day

-- Slower speed: you have to slow down to make it to the end
+- Slower speed: you must slow down to make it to the end

 - Reduced concentration: your brain gets fuzzy